| WVEC Legislative UpdateMarch 16, 2001 E-Day! March 21stPlease plan on attending the WVEC's annual E-Day! Festivities, Wednesday,

 absolute waste lands, let's also pray that future generations will forgive those

+who at least tried to slow this energy-drunk madness.
 If you can't imagine how to turn around such a runaway train, at least you

 can immediately turn off every electrical appliance or use possible and